-After Dinner Speaker Gyles Brandreth’s varied career has ranged from playing Baron Hardup in Cinderella to being a Lord Commissioner of the Treasury in John Major’s government.
-Known for the colourful jumpers he wore on countless game shows and on TV-am in the 1970s and 1980s, he became the MP for the City of Chester in 1992.
+Gyles Brandreth has a varied career that ranged from playing Baron Hardup in Cinderella; to being a Lord Commissioner of the Treasury in John Major’s government.
+Known for the colourful jumpers he wore on countless game shows; and on TV-am in the 1970s and 1980s, he became the MP for the City of Chester in 1992.

 Gyles Brandreth presents LBC’s weekly arts, entertainment and lifestyle review on LBC 1152.
 Ha also presents London Comment on Up to the Minute for CBS network TV in the US.

 He has appeared on ITV with his Video Diaries; and on Just a Minute, Call My Bluff and Have I Got News for You on BBC TV.